Join The Small Business Support Circle

 Pacific Community Ventures is bringing together a rapidly growing coalition of companies and organizations invested in the success and resilience of small businesses across the United States.
 Members of the PCV Small Business Support Circle are helping to get millions of dollars of free advice into the hands of job-creating small business owners by leveraging and scaling PCV’s unique BusinessAdvising.org platform to provide small businesses the support they need to survive and thrive, pivot, and reopen safely.
 And more members are joining every day.

 This is just the beginning.
-Companies and organizations interested in learning more or joining as a partner are welcome to join us on September 17th at 12:30pm PST (3:30pm EST) for a unique event launching the Small Business Support Circle.
+Companies and organizations interested in learning more can watch our unique launch event for the Small Business Support Circle.
 You’ll learn how to get involved and join, meet some of our small business owners, be treated to live music, and hear from the organizations in the Circle as we discuss the role of pro bono advising in advancing inclusive entrepreneurship.

 How The Small Business Support Circle Creates Impact